 I have added a Benchdog router table to the right side. it is supposed to be designed for the left side, but interferes with the table saw operation when running jobs requiring both the saw and router.

 I have ripped some heavy stock.
-I know this saw won’t do the heavy stuff regularly, but occasionally I get along well.
-I used for an outfeed table.
+I know this saw won’t do the heavy stuff regularly, but occasionally I get along well. using my ruling workbench as an outfeed table.
 When adjusted to the exact height of the saw table, makes and excellent outfeed table.

 I have looked at many table saws.
 I like the Laguna Platinum saw, which I have read is made in the same plant as the Grizzly.
 I can’t get excited about Grizzly since owning a Grizzly shaper once.
 It didn’t take long to sell it, and move up to a Delta, which is much smoother.
 The Grizzly had an annoying sound to it.

 One feature I think was really great on the Laguna Platinum saw is the fence.
 It rides just above the table on a delrin or UHMW pad.
 There are fingers that come out over the guide rails at the t-square end of the fence to insure the smooth movement , and stay in smooth alignment.